Metron-Project/metron-project.github.io/blog/2026-04-13-api-tips/index.md

 ## Scrobbling Read Issues

 The collection scrobble endpoint (`POST /api/collection/scrobble/`) is a convenient way to mark an issue as read from an external reader or automation.
 It creates a collection entry automatically if one doesn't exist.
-Because it's a write operation it counts against your rate limit, so batch or debounce calls rather than firing one per page turn.
+The endpoint accepts one issue per request, so if you're triggering scrobbles from a reading app, debounce on the client side and send a single request when the user finishes an issue rather than firing on every page turn.

 ```json
 POST /api/collection/scrobble/